MediaSFU/MediaSFU-ReactJS/README.md

 3. **MediasfuWebinar**: Specifically designed for hosting webinars.
 4. **MediasfuConference**: Ideal for hosting conferences.
 5. **MediasfuChat**: A room tailored for interactive chat sessions.

+Users can easily pick an interface and render it in their app.

+If no API credentials are provided, a default home page will be displayed where users can scan or manually enter the event details.

 To use these prebuilt event rooms, simply import them into your application: